As a patient at Southwest General, you have certain rights, which reflect

 To access and request an amendment to your medical record.
 (For a copy

-of your record, contact the Medical Record Department at
+of your record, contact the Medical Records Department at

 - To receive a detailed explanation of facility charges, including an itemized